devpro/kubernetes-training/README.md

 ## Introduction

-You'll find here training exercises to learn and practice Kubernetes.
+You'll find here training exercises to **learn and practice Kubernetes from Zero**.

-Feel free to contribute, by sharing it, creating Issues and submitting Pull Requests!
+:bulb: Feel free to contribute, by sharing it, creating Issues and submitting Pull Requests!

-## Setup
+## Requirements

+### Terminal

+We'll mainly execute commands from a terminal window.
+Make sure you chose one you are familiar with.

 ### kubectl